🎯 Can you guess these legendary startup growth hacks? Take our fun, interactive quiz.

 Referral Message

 The referral message is a message sent from the referrer to their network, which could include friends, family, colleagues or other business contacts.
 These messages often include either a referral code or referral link.
 Some referrers go to great lengths to craft the perfect referral message in order to maximize the opportunity for referral rewards.
-These messages can be emailed, instant messaged, text or just shared in person.
+These messages can be emailed, instant messaged, texted or just shared in person.

-Referral Portal (Friend Landing Page)
+Referral Page (Friend Landing Page)

-The referral portal, or friend landing page, is the page that a person will land on when they have clicked on the referral link sent to them by a referrer.
+The referral page, or friend landing page, is the page that a person will land on when they have clicked on the referral link sent to them by a referrer.
 These pages typically include information on the offer, multiple clear calls-to-action, incentives to purchase and links to the product or service page.
 The aim of this page is to maximize the number of people who will go on to make a purchase, and therefore become a conversion.

 Referral FAQ